 As a result, these discouraged young adults leave the church.
 And their absence subsequently leaves the church without vital resources.
 And tragically, the church loses valuable opportunities to connect with younger Christians.

+VI.
 Cultural Engagement Means Speaking Truth

 Thirdly, we need to be truth-speakers.
 Our cultural engagement means that we speak up for what is right.
 And we support other truth-speakers.